Leading clinicians across the country routinely use clonoSEQ

-clonoSEQ detects MRD at the level of a single cancer cell among a million cells, given sufficient sample input.
-The assay provides a continuous measure of MRD, with its sensitivity limited only by the amount of DNA analyzed.
-Measuring MRD at such low levels offers prognostic value to clinicians as they assess how patients respond to treatment.[1,2]
+Detect MRD at low levels that correlate with patient outcomes: a single cancer cell among a million healthy cells, given sufficient sample input.
+This offers prognostic value to clinicians as they assess how patients respond to treatment.2,3

-clonoSEQ enables identification and tracking of individual cancer cells.
-Once the DNA sequences associated with these cancer cells are identified, the presence of each specific sequence can be assessed in subsequent MRD samples, enabling clinicians to gain a more precise understanding of disease burden over time.[1,2]
+Precisely identify and quantify tracked malignant cells.
+Once the DNA sequences of the B- or T-cell receptors associated with these cancer cells are identified, the level of each specific sequence can be assessed in subsequent MRD samples.2

 How clonoSEQ works